stackitcloud/stackit-cli/docs/stackit_mariadb_instance_create.md

 ### Examples

 ```
-  Create an MariaDB instance with name "my-instance" and specify plan by name and version
+  Create a MariaDB instance with name "my-instance" and specify plan by name and version
   $ stackit mariadb instance create --name my-instance --plan-name stackit-mariadb-1.2.10-replica --version 10.6

-  Create an MariaDB instance with name "my-instance" and specify plan by ID
+  Create a MariaDB instance with name "my-instance" and specify plan by ID
   $ stackit mariadb instance create --name my-instance --plan-id xxx

-  Create an MariaDB instance with name "my-instance" and specify IP range which is allowed to access it
+  Create a MariaDB instance with name "my-instance" and specify IP range which is allowed to access it
   $ stackit mariadb instance create --name my-instance --plan-id xxx --acl 192.168.1.0/24
 ```